mpa139/allanlab/README.md

+# biLAB NYU

+This is the website of building informatics and visualization lab NYU.

+Modified following template:
-# biLAB NYU forked Allan Lab Website
+# Allan Lab Website

 This is the website of our academic research group at Leiden University.